EvitaKnits/nigel-is-25/README.md

 ## CREDITS

+### Content

+### Media

+### Sources of Learning

+Check I have enough references for all the things I did and enough commented explanations within the code too

 For each credit, you need a title/description, a source or a link and the context (how it was used and what lessons we learnt from it)

 - Favicon generator: https://realfavicongenerator.net/